The Hammer Candlestick Pattern: Build Your Reliable Signal

 Confirmation.
 As with any other signal, the hammer alerts should be confirmed by other indicators.
 Otherwise, there is a high risk of fake signals.

-Another tricky point is that until a buyer waits for a formation of the confirmation candle, they miss a good entry point.
-Entering the market after the second candle provides a higher risk/reward ratio, where the risk can exceed the ratio dramatically.
+Another tricky point is that until a buyer waits for the formation of the confirmation candlestick, they miss a good entry point.
+Entering the market after the second candlestick provides a higher risk/reward ratio, where the risk can exceed the ratio dramatically.

 Find the Hammer Candlestick Pattern